pmcculler/sd-dynamic-javascript/README.md

 Automatic1111 extension that allows embedding Javascript into prompts.

 Javascript
 You can write Javascript now to your heart's content!
+Examples of how this works at the end.

 ## Motivation